pngtextadd - add text comments to a PNG image file

 Otherwise it reads standard input and writes standard output.

 Comments in PNG files consist of a "keyword" which is the type of comment, and the comment text.
-There are various standardized keywords such as "Title", "Author" and "Copyright" but pngtextadd will add anything.
+There are various standard keywords such as "Title", "Author" and "Copyright" but pngtextadd will add anything.
+The standard keywords can be found at

 If your libpng is built with iTXt support then "international" text can be given (in UTF-8). --keyword is still Latin-1 but a language name and language-specific keyword (UTF-8) is possible too.